Learn more about our mission to provide support and resources for the family caregivers of palliative care patients.

-- Partnering with local palliative care providers and other non-profit organizations increases community awareness of existing services and using the Foundation's gallery fundraising model helps to raise funds for the development and implementation of new support programs and services for caregivers and patients.
+- Partnering with local palliative care providers and other non-profit organizations increases community awareness of existing services.
+Using the Foundation's gallery fundraising model helps to raise funds for the development and implementation of new support programs and services for caregivers and patients.

-- First, and foremost, to provide support and information for the caregiver and advocate for their right to be recognized as a critical member of the support team and included in all medical decisions regarding their loved one.
+- First and foremost, provide support and information for the caregiver and advocate for their right to be recognized as a critical member of the support team and included in all medical decisions regarding their loved one.

 - Educate the public on what palliative care is and the need to increase the availability of palliative and pain management services.

 - Communicate to healthcare providers the importance of involving palliative care at the beginning of treatment planning and to understand the critical roles palliative care and pain management play in improved quality of life for patients, caregivers and their families.

-We realize that not every family facing these challenges have a "Stewart".
-This Foundation hopes to be a surrogate Stewart for families: To provide as much useful information and support as is humanly possible to make their journey easier.
+We realize that not every family facing these challenges has a "Stewart."
+This Foundation hopes to be a surrogate Stewart for families: to provide as much useful information and support as is humanly possible to make the journey easier.

 Diane, Rhiana and Morgan Leavitt